Resin vs. Epoxy: What’s the Difference?

 Hardness refers to a material's resistance to permanent indentation or deformation.
 Epoxy resin has a higher bond strength, degree of hardness, and better durability than its polyester resin counterparts.
 Its strength, coupled with its heat resistance, makes epoxy the preferred adhesive in high-stress environments.

-Meanwhile, art resins are slightly more flexible to accommodate handling, and coating resins are generally more challenging and scratch resistant.
+Meanwhile, art resins are slightly more flexible to accommodate handling, and coating resins are generally more challenging and scratch-resistant.

 Viscosity & Application Methods